citusdata/citus_docs/develop/reference_workarounds.rst

 created a table called :code:`github_events`, distributed by the column :code:`user_id`.
 Let's query it and find the earliest events for a preselected set of repos, grouped by combinations of event type and event publicity.
-A convenient way to do this is with gouping sets.
+A convenient way to do this is with grouping sets.
 However, as mentioned, this feature is not yet supported in distributed queries:

 .. code-block:: sql